Corporate Governance Guidelines

 The Audit Committee’s duties and responsibilities shall be as set forth in the Audit Committee Charter and include all of the responsibilities of an audit committee under the NASDAQ and Securities and Exchange Commission rules and regulations and such other matters as may from time to time be delegated to the Audit Committee by the Board.
 Each member of the Audit Committee will satisfy the independence requirements of the NASDAQ and the Securities and Exchange Commission relating to directors and audit committee members and the additional eligibility requirements of rule 10A-3 under the Securities Exchange Act of 1934.

 21. Compensation Committee

 The Compensation Committee’s duties and responsibilities shall be as set forth in the Compensation Committee Charter and will include all of the responsibilities of a compensation committee under the NASDAQ and Securities and Exchange Commission rules and regulations and such other matters as may from time to time be delegated to the Compensation Committee by the Board.
 Each member of the Compensation Committee will satisfy the independence requirements of the NASDAQ relating to directors.

-The Nominating and Corporate Governance Committee’s duties and responsibilities shall be as set forth in the Nominating and Corporate Governance Committee Charter and include all of the responsibilities of a nominating and corporate governance committee under the NASDAQ rules and such other matters as may from time to time be delegated to the Nominating and Corporate Governance Committee by the Board.
-Each member of the Nominating and Corporate Governance Committee will satisfy the independence requirements of the NASDAQ relating to directors.
+The Nominating and ESG Committee’s duties and responsibilities shall be as set forth in the Nominating and ESG Committee Charter and include all of the responsibilities of a nominating and corporate governance committee under the NASDAQ rules and such other matters, including matters relating to environmental stewardship and social issues, as may from time to time be delegated to the Nominating and ESG Committee by the Board.
+Each member of the Nominating and ESG Committee will satisfy the independence requirements of the NASDAQ relating to directors.